Govt cuts windfall tax on crude oil output, diesel exports

-Finance Ministry on Thursday announced revision in windfall tax on energy companies.
+Finance Ministry on Thursday announced revision in windfall tax on energy companies as crude oil prices have cooled off globally.

-Windfall tax on crude production has been revised to Rs 4,900 per tonne, which comes into effect from December 2.
+Windfall tax on crude production has been revised to Rs 4,900 per tonne, which comes into effect from December 2, from the existing Rs 10,200 per tonne, as per a government notification issued on Thursday.

+In the fortnightly revision of windfall profit tax, the government cut the rate on export of diesel to Rs 8 per litre from Rs 10.5 per litre.
+The levy includes Rs 1.5 per litre as road infrastructure cess.

-Special additional excise duty on diesel exports has been reduced to Rs 6.5 per litre.
+The special additional excise duty on petrol continues to remain nil and that on aviation fuel ATF at Rs 5 a litre.

 India first imposed windfall profit taxes on July 1, joining a list of nations that tax super normal profits of energy companies.
 But international oil prices have cooled since then, eroding profit margins at both oil producers and refiners.